This blog post is from Lettie Conrad and Michelle Urberg, cross-posted from the The Scholarly Kitchen.

 Watch the introductory Crossmark animation in your language:

-Members can reassure readers that they’re keeping their content up-to-date and showcase additional metadata.
+Members can report updates to readers and showcase additional metadata.

-Researchers and librarians can easily see the changes to the content they are reading, find out who funded the research, what licenses apply to the content, and more.
+Researchers and librarians can easily see the changes to the content they are reading, which licenses apply to the content, see linked clinical trials, and more.

-Anyone can access the Crossmark metadata through our REST API, providing a myriad of opportunities for integration with other systems and analysis of changes to the scholarly record.
+Anyone can access metadata associated with Crossmark through our REST API, providing a myriad of opportunities for integration with other systems and analysis of changes to the scholarly record.

 How Crossmark works

-Members place the Crossmark button close to the title of an item of content on their web pages and in PDFs, and commit to informing us if there is an update such as a correction or retraction, as well as any additional metadata.
-They can also customize the popup box to include other signs of editorial rigor, such as the type of peer review used, whether the document was screened for originality using Similarity Check, and more.
-Version of record copies that are hosted by third parties can also display the Crossmark button.
+Members place the Crossmark button close to the title of an item on their web pages and in PDFs.
+They commit to informing us if there is an update such as a correction or retraction, as well as optionally providing additional metadata about editorial procedures and practices.

 Obligations for Crossmark